GeetikaSh/Data-Science-Interview-Practice/p-value and confidence_interval.md

 - The p-value helps quantify how unusual or “surprising” this result is compared to what’s expected with a fair coin (50-50 chance).
 If the p-value is very small, you conclude the coin is likely unfair.
 If it’s large, it’s probably just luck.

+### **Interpreting Hypothesis Testing**
+A **p-value (probability value)** helps determine whether the results of an experiment are statistically significant.
+It represents the probability of obtaining a test statistic as extreme as the observed one, assuming the null hypothesis is true.
+- If **p < 0.05** (commonly used threshold), we reject the null hypothesis, meaning there is strong evidence that the observed effect is not due to chance.
+- If **p > 0.05**, we fail to reject the null hypothesis, meaning the observed effect could have happened by random chance.

 ---

 ## **2. What is a Confidence Interval?**